2027 수특 영독연 5강 빈칸 채우기

 Exercise 11 기술과 지식 생산, 인식론의 연관성

-It is also connected to the critique of technology and its critical uses, that is, the deeper penetration ____ technological processes that help us be aware of the worlds (in the phenomenological sense) we inhabit, be it in the observation of new technologies of seeing or those of hearing.
+It is also connected to the critique of technology and its critical uses, that is, the deeper penetration of technological processes that help us be aware of the worlds (in the phenomenological sense) we inhabit, be it in the observation of new technologies of ____ or those of hearing.

 Exercise 12 팬 편집자의 정보 탐색

-____ fan editors usually seek information individually, they will sometimes collaborate with others who share their taste in media.
+While ____ editors usually seek information individually, they will sometimes collaborate with others who share their taste in media.

 2027 수능특강 영어독해연습 5강 한줄 해석 (1-6번)